anziem/anagramcheck/README.md

 # Anagram Check

-Simple responsive GAE app to check whether two phrases are anagrams of each other.
+Responsive GAE app to check whether two phrases are anagrams of each other.
+Can be viewed at http://anagramcheck-1334.appspot.com/

 ## Requirements
 - [Google App Engine SDK for Python][]